salesforce-marketingcloud/FuelSDK-CSharp/README.md

 - **Interaction Support**: Now supports Import and EmailSendDefinition objects .
 - **Tracking Events Batching Support**: By default, all tracking event types will only pull new data since the last time a request was made using the same filter.
 If you would like to override this functionality to pull all data, simply set the GetSinceLastBatch property to false.
 - **Greater Flexibility for Authentication**: Previously the application keys required for authentication had to be hard-coded in an xml config file (FuelSDK_config.xml).
 While this option is still available, an additional option to pass these at the time the ET_Client class is instantiated allows has been added.
+- **Sandbox (Test) Environment Support**: Support for non-production accounts in the ExactTarget Production Support environment.

 ## Requirements ##
 - .NET Studio 2010 or higher (WCF)